BIS 2461: John Pickard's The Gardener of Aleppo

 "The Nash Ensemble closed its 50th anniversary season at the Wigmore Hall last week with a characteristic flourish: an all-contemporary evening comprising works by Harrison Birtwistle, Elliott Carter, Simon Holt and Julian Anderson with world premieres from Richard Causton and Peter Maxwell Davies.

 A few days earlier, I heard a (nearly all-) Spanish programme marking the 100th anniversary of the original chamber version of Falla's ballet El Amor Brujo - the climax of an exhilarating evening that began with Mason Jones's wind quintet arrangement of Le Tombeau de Couperin.
 It contined with Bernarda Fink's beguilingly idiomatic account of Falla's Seven Spanish Folksongs, Act One of his The Magistrate and the Miller's Wife (in its pre-Three-Cornered-Hat scoring) and a guest appearance by the Flamenco virtuoso Juan Martín in four of his own works.
 He drew in the audience with the intimacy of his playing, as well as dazzling us with his bravura.
-This originality and boldness of programming has kept Amelia Freedman's unique ensemble at the heart of British music-making, and an essential component of Wigmore Hall's continuos "festival" fare."

 The Sunday Times, March 2015